veilm/rethread/README.md

 the default browser action).
 Exit codes `0` or `1` tell the browser to pass the event through unchanged.

-An example handler script lives at `tools/rethread_key_handler.py`.
-It normalizes Ctrl combinations (ASCII control codes 1-26) back to printable labels so `Ctrl+E` still shows up as `e`, and returns exit code `2` only for shortcuts it wants to consume.
-Symlink or copy it somewhere on your `PATH` and customize it to run whichever commands you need.
+We still ship two example handlers under `tools/` for people who prefer delegating to their own scripts instead of the built-in binder:

+- `rethread_key_handler.py` (easy to customize).
+- `rethread_key_handler.c` → `out/Release/rethread-key-handler` (native,
+  ultra-fast startup).

+Symlink whichever one you need onto your `PATH` and customize it to run any commands you like.

 ## tab strip overlay